Thank-You Note to Send After Completing an Internship

 Here is a thank-you note example you can send (via email or mail) after completing an internship.
 This thank-you note example can be used to say “thank you” either for an internship experience or for providing career advice.

-Internship Thank-You Note Example
+Internship Thank-You Note Example (Text Version)

 Your City, State Zip Code